ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 The reader will notice that each line ix a quotation from some
 of the standard authors of England ana America.

-Why all this toil for triumphs of an hour?—[Young
+Why all this toil for triumphs of an hour?—[Young.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_herald-of-gospel-liberty_1885-11-26_77_48&#0036;1/pct:9.969325,8.437730,26.738241,3.850405/600,/0/default.jpg"/>
 </td>